Six predictions for the 6th-gen fighter

 Sensors on aircraft today use common interfaces that allow them to talk to computers on aircraft.
 This standardization makes sense, considering the range of different and new hardware that may need to be plugged in one day.

-“It’s almost plug-and-play for sensors,” said Jennifer Benson, chief engineer for Advanced Electro Optical at RI&S. “Do I pick an electro-optical sensor to do a job?
+“It’s almost plug-and-play for sensors,” said Jennifer Benson, former chief engineer for Advanced Electro Optical at RI&S, who now works for Raytheon Technologies’ Collins Aerospace business.
+“Do I pick an electro-optical sensor to do a job?
 Or do I pick an infrared sensor?
 Future sensors may be modular enough to swap right on the flight line.
 We are designing today for that level of commonality and modularity in our sensors.”